 Soldering can be learned on your own.
 This is because it is not a very complicated skill.
-However, if you want to make sure you do it well, you should take a course.
-Training is especially important for those who want to do brazing should take a training course, as brazing requires high temperatures.
-It is therefore worth learning everything under the guidance of qualified staff who will properly prepare you to carry out this process correctly.
-Centre for the Development of Human Resources ERGON provides solid soldering training!
+However, if you want to make sure you do it right, you should take a special course.
+Especially those who want to do brazing should take a training course, as brazing requires high temperatures.
+It is therefore worth learning everything under the guidance of qualified staff who will properly prepare course participants to carry out this process correctly.
+Centre for the Development of Human Resources ERGON provides sound soldering training.

 Course of training

 The brazing course consists of a theoretical part provided in the form of a lecture and a practical part.

 |Physical properties of soldering